 But what about the O?
 The explanation for how it ended up symbolizing a hug is a bit murkier.
 "Historians continue to theorize that Jewish immigrants arriving in the U.S. that could not read or write used a circular symbol in place of their signature, since a cross did not align with their religious beliefs," Samuels says.

 Historians aren't sure when X and O came together to become XOXO.
-But according to the Washington Post, it's been noted that one of the earliest documented instances of reading XOXO was in 1960.
+But The Washington Post notes that one of the earliest documented instances of reading XOXO was in a published letter in 1960.
 It's clear that, at some point, people put both of these symbols together, making them into the popular phrase we know today.

 How to Incorporate XOXO Into Your Wedding